Security, governance and privacy built into Microsoft Graph Data Connect

-- Muti geo access (available in public preview by December)
+- Muti geo access (available in public preview)

 Ensure data governance so applications only use data essential to their analytics use case.
 Govern data by specifying what types of data an application can access:

-- Streamlined approval and consent experience (available in private preview by late November)
+- Streamlined approval and consent experience (available in private preview)

 Upholding user privacy while enabling organizations to run analysis on deidentified data:

 By default, we transfer Microsoft 365 datasets in plain text in JSON format.
 With encrypted datasets by default, we will deliver datasets to multi-tenant applications encrypted by default with private key that is owned by the service.
 Multi-tenant application developers then request decryption of Microsoft 365 datasets for analysis.